LamjahdiMo/Bachelor-Dissertation/Bachelor_Thesis/O(1)-Methods/README.md

 If it challenges your beliefs, **investigate it honestly**.
 And if the world has tried to bury it, **help bring it to light.**

+## Scientific Reflections and Motivation

+The first thing everyone will notice about this method is fourfold:
+1. It is **entirely new**,
+2. It is developed by **no known scientist**,
+3. It raises the question: **Why has the scientific community worked for over a hundred years with clearly suboptimal methods?**
+4. And it leads to the conclusion that **every technical subject — from middle school to university — will now have to reconsider or adjust its linear algebra curriculum accordingly**.

+These realizations naturally provoke skepticism.
+The honest questions that come to mind are:
+> *There must be something wrong with this method… or is this just the heresy of a student who overestimates himself?*

+I fully understand this kind of reaction.
+Science — like religion — does not accept new doctrines without scrutiny.
+But this is **not** a new doctrine.
+It is the result of:
+- a genuine need for efficiency,
+- empirical testing,
+- symbolic formulation, and
+- complete conceptual grounding — from the 2X-hook to the determinant, to the adjugate, to the inverse, and back to the original system of linear equations.

+As a student passionate about **optimization** and **mathematics**, I never imagined the impact this discovery might have.
+The original problem was practical, not theoretical:
+I was working on a control system introducing new control signals every 10 ms, with a dead time of 300 ms.
+This meant everything had to be:
+- short,
+- fast, and
+- recursively executed within the main control function.

+From this urgency, the **2X-method** was born — which later unlocked the ability to solve even 4x4 systems in **constant time** using the 6X method.

+There is no trick.
+No hidden shortcut.
+No “doctrine”.
+There was simply a **need** — and that need led to **discovery**.